Bali rice paddies

 Companies

-• We recommend Telkomsel for most travellers
+• I recommend Telkomsel for most travelers who want a physical SIM

-• An Indonesia eSIM is often the best option, if your device supports it
+• An eSIM from Nomad is the best option if you only need data

 XL Axiata, IM3, and Tri have reasonable coverage in populated areas like Jakarta and Bali at somewhat lower prices, and less (in some cases, no service at all) elsewhere.